Skip to content

 By doing so, you’ll notice an improvement in the browser’s performance.

-Moreover, once you can identify the extension or extensions that were causing hindrance, you should consider removing them as well.
+Moreover, once you can identify the extensions or extensions that were causing hindrance, you should remove them.

-Though these third-party add-ons add more features to the browser, they are usually the single biggest culprit behind Microsoft Edge’s slow performance issue.
-Therefore, keeping their numbers at the absolute minimum is recommended, and only letting the essential ones be enabled.
+Though these third-party add-ons add more features to the browser, they are usually the single biggest culprit for slow performance issues.
+Therefore, it is recommended that you keep their numbers at the absolute minimum and only enable the essential ones.

-Edge comes with three levels of privacy: Basic, Balanced, and Strict.
+Edge comes with three levels of privacy: basic, Balanced, and Strict.
 During the strict level blocks, all the trackers could also break a few websites.
-This inability of the sites to load could ultimately lead to issues with the browser.
+This would prevent the sites from loading and ultimately cause issues with the browser.

 Edge user suggestion to turn off Secure DNS to improve Edge performance